MINIMUM ENERGY EFFICIENCY STANDARDS

 Duration of exemption

 Exemptions will only endure for 5 years.
 They will then need to be reviewed to see if they are still effective.
-If not the work will have to be carried out.
-If the exemption is lack of tenantís consent then this will only last for 5 years or the end of the current tenancy, if sooner.
-As noted above temporary exemptions only last for 6 months.
+If not, the work will have to be carried out.
+If the exemption is lack of tenantís consent then this will only last for the full 5 years if the tenant stays in the property.
+Once they leave the exemption ends and the work must be performed, or the landlord must apply for an exemption under one of the other exemption options.

 Principles of the exemptions register